 Once a child or young person has completed their time with Crocus Group, it is worth keeping up with our website and Facebook page for information on any community or open events that we may be running throughout the year.

 Bereavement support needs may change as a child matures and develops.
-In the event of further concerns in the future, a child or young person can always be re-referred to Crocus Group.
+In the event of further concerns in the future, a child or young person can always be re-referred to Crocus Group up until their 18th birthday.
 You are welcome to get in touch by phone or email if you are unsure whether a re-referral is necessary.